beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 defaults to `pm-suspend`.

-When a host needs to be re-activated from the sleep mode, the global manager will leverage the Wake-on-Lan technology and send a magic packet to the target host using the `ether-wake` program and passing the corresponding MAC address as an argument.
+When a host needs to be re-activated from the sleep mode, the global manager will leverage the Wake-on-LAN technology and send a magic packet to the target host using the `ether-wake` program and passing the corresponding MAC address as an argument.
 The mapping between the IP addresses of the hosts and their MAC addresses is initialized in the beginning of the global manager's execution.